HorizonSkip/pokermoneychips/SETUP.md

 1. In Firebase Console, go to Project Settings (gear icon)
 2. Scroll down to "Your apps" section
 3. Click the web icon (`</>`) to add a web app
-4. Register your app (you can name it "Poker Chip Tracker")
+4. Register your app
-5. Copy the Firebase configuration object
+5. Copy the Firebase configuration

 ### 3. Update firebase-config.js